shahkaushal68/digitech-ecommerce/README.md

 Node js - Backend Project

-Mongodb based database used
+Mongodb-based database used
-used multer and cloudninary for image uploading used node mailer for send mail
+used multi and Cloudinary for image uploading used node mailer to send mail